You are here:

 This document describes how test administrators (TAs) can remotely administer the interim assessment and how students may accessand participate in an interim assessment.

 Interim assessments allow teachers to check students’ progress at mastering specific concepts at strategic points throughout the year.
-Teachers can use this information to support their instruction and help students meet the challenge of college- and career-ready
+Teachers can use this information to support their instruction and help students meet the challenge of college- and career-ready standards.

 Interim Comprehensive Assessments (ICAs) that test the same content and report scores on the same scale as the summative assessments.